kth1969/Eleventy_web_project/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/home.njk
-title: About Me
+title: About the Project
-templateClass: tmpl-post
-eleventyNavigation:
-  key: About Me
-  order: 3
 ---

 I am a person that writes stuff.